 Before we arrived, I read “there’s something always blooming at Bellingrath,” and indeed there is.
 With the unprecedented winter freeze that hit the south this year, we weren’t expecting to be dazzled, but the gardens did not fall flat even on a rainy day.

 On the two miles of walkways, you’ll experience a meticulously manicured landscape adorned with diverse flora and fauna.

 In February, the towering oak, magnolia, and palm-covered pathways are flanked with ornamental kale, cabbage palmettos, azalea bushes, camellia shrubs, and daffodils.

-Your stroll will take you across bridges and down boardwalks through a bamboo forest, an Asian-themed area, rose garden, and great lawn, by lily pools and grottos along a lake and a portion of the river.
+Your stroll will take you across bridges and down boardwalks through a bamboo forest, an Asian-themed area, a rose garden, and a great lawn, by lily pools and grottos along a lake and a portion of the river.